Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 - If site specific identities are needed for zones, zones prefixes for Kubernetes and Ceph can be configured.
 - Adding zone prefixes is optional.
 No prefixes are added by default.
+- Valid prefix value:
-- The prefix can be limited to 1-1000 characters long (but no restrictions on the type of characters)
+    - Prefix can be limited to 1-50 characters long.
+    - Prefix unless empty, must begin and end with an alphanumeric character ([a-z0-9A-Z]).
+    - Prefix could contain dashes (-), underscores (_), dots (.), and alphanumerics in between.
+- Prefixes once set cannot be modified later.

 Edit the `customizations.yaml`: